owin/owin/spec/middleware-1.0.0-draft.1.md

 > **Note**
 >
-This specification does not preclude alternative modelings from being provided by vendors, but they MUST provide a way to expose such alternate representations as a MidFunc-compatible function.
+This specification does not preclude alternative modeling of the middleware functionality from being provided by vendors (e.g. object-oriented model, procedural, or separate before/after functions), but they MUST provide a way to expose such alternate representations as a MidFunc-compatible function.

 ## 4. Registration of middleware components

-For the final application to be composed, a component need to be aware of all middleware in a system.
+For the final Application to be composed, a component need to be aware of all middleware in a system.

-This specification defines a builder function that receives middleware to compose, typically at the start of the application.
+This specification defines a builder function that receives as an argument a middleware to compose, typically at the start of the application.

-In order to provide for capability discovery, configuration and shared initialisation, the parameter to the builder is a function taking the Startup properties as defined by the owin specification.
+In order to provide for capability discovery, configuration and shared initialisation, the parameter to the builder is a function taking the Startup properties as defined by the OWIN specification.

 ### 4.1.
 Signature